-OVERVIEW: The Wallace Fund awards grants to likeminded groups concerned with key trends that threaten global security, such as the rise of corporatocracy, ecological collapse, women’s rights, government oppression, and the imbalance of power between government organizations and NGOs.
+OVERVIEW: The Wallace Fund awards grants to like-minded groups concerned with key trends that threaten global security, such as the rise of the corporatocracy, ecological collapse, women’s rights, government oppression, and the imbalance of power between government organizations and NGOs.

 IP TAKE: Wallace is an approachable funder that looks for groups with the potential to affect transformative and catalytic change.
 Wallace gives project-specific and general operating support grants.

 In the global security sector, grantseekers may want to investigate the following crosscutting themes: Challenge Corporate Power, Defend and Renew Democracy and Advancing Women's Human Rights and Empowerment.

 The vast majority of Wallace Global Fund’s security-related grants fall into the $25,000 to $100,000 range.
 Wallace is a pretty equal-opportunity funder when it comes to awarding grants to organizations both large and small.
 Not to mention, it makes several grants per year.

 The Wallace Global Fund does not accept unsolicited proposals, but it does invite prospective grantees to submit a short letter of inquiry via its online application system.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)